Wrappers

-Sinergym provides several wrappers to add functionality to the environment that isn’t included by default.
-The code is available in sinergym/sinergym/utils/wrappers.py.
-You can create your own wrappers by inheriting from gym.Wrapper or one of its variants, as seen in the Gymnasium documentation.
+Custom wrappers can be created by inheriting from gym.Wrapper or one of its variants, as seen in the Gymnasium documentation.

 Note

-For examples about how to use these wrappers, visit Wrappers example.
+For examples on how to use these wrappers, refer to Wrappers example.

 Important

-The environment step will return a vector reward (selected elements in the wrapper constructor, one for each objective) instead of a traditional scalar value.
-Refer to #301 for more information.
+When using it, every environment step will return a reward vector (one scalar per reward term) instead of a single scalar value.
+Refer to #301 for additional information.

-This wrapper adds observation values from the previous timestep to the current environment observation.
+This wrapper adds observations from the previous timestep to the current environment observation.
 You can select the variables you want to track for their previous observation values.

 This wrapper replaces the day_of_month value with the is_weekend flag, and the hour and month values with sin and cos values.
 The observation space is automatically updated.